astravant/digital-garden-jekyll/_notes/daily-notes.md

 - work is SO fascinating to me
 - we spend a third or more of our lives on something whether we like it or not, most people hate it, or tolerate it at best, and this is all in the name of what?
 - perpetuating a system that we are slaves to - to accomplish things we have been programmed to 'want to' accomplish
-- work is such an interesting concept to me - boring to most people
-- but i think it unlocks the keys to the the future/universe - bc if we restructure the work model we unlock so much time
+- I think it unlocks the keys to the the future/universe - bc if we restructure the work model we unlock so much time
 - time to then invest into new ideas, technologies, the sciences, etc.
 - all stems back to one of my core axioms that the ultimate product of the human mind is to create and build - so what is preventing humanity from doing more of this? what do we spend our time doing?
 WORK
 - we need to reform the work model - this will have political, economic, and social implications
 - also, many do not find work interesting

 # November 10, 2020
--  Many people waste much of their time on pointless, low-quality activities that don’t help them reach their true goals — their mission.
--  Many people could be making a fortune (if they used their time well)…but instead, they give away their time in unproductive ways that leave them broke, unhappy, and stuck.
 -  “Busyness” Isn’t a Badge of Honor, it’s a Sign of Weakness
 	> Being busy is a form of mental laziness. -Tim Ferriss
 - For world-class performers, busyness and stress are the enemy.
 They’re a sign you’re off-track.
 It means you’ve been lazy and undisciplined, and have let too many unimportant tasks take you away from what really matters.